zumasys/docs/site/smartsuite/release-notes/2021-october/README.md

-# Smart Suite Release September 2021
+# Smart Suite Release October 2021

 <PageHeader />

+We are currently updating our support ticketing portal to better assist all of our customers.
+During this time automated responses will not be available, we will notify customers via email on the status of your support ticket.
+Please make sure your email support request are sent to support@total-computing.com

 ## Product Updates

 For detailed information about each update including training materials [click here](https://training.total-computing.com/dwkb/tech-update/)

-## Textbooks
-### Redshelf Import
-For detailed information about each update including training materials [click here for training information](https://training.total-computing.com/dwkb/tech-update/)
-* We have added new features to the RedShelf import processes that allows you to easily import your book-list:
-  * Copy and Paste your download link
-  * Auto import new titles
-  * Auto remove stagnant titles
-  * Auto rebuild cross references
-  * Only updates Shelf Tag labels for only items that have changed (Updated Shelf Tags)

 ## Point-of-Sale

-* Added a new Rental Report to list outstanding rentals by customer name [click here for instructions and menu path updates](https://training.total-computing.com/dwkb/)
+*  Added the ability to reprint an X-Report by sequence. (update training site)

 ## Webstore

-* Tagging items has entered into beta testing
+*  Added VAT compatibility to the webstore
+*  Added State codes APO/FPO/DC to all online checkout and payment options

+## General Merchandise

+*  Updated screens have been added to accommodate Web TAG's

 ## Things to Remember

-* Returns to Publishers are coming up soon
+*  Returns to Textbook vendors should be completed by now
-* Make sure that you prepare your system and setup for Spring Adoptions
+*  Make sure you have setup your spring term for Ordering and Buyback
+*  Setup Faculty access for adoptions if you haven't already
+*  Import your course list for the Spring Semester

 ## Coming soon...
-*  (Update in finial stages of development) New ShipEngine interface for online orders.
+*  (Update in Beta) New ShipEngine interface for online orders.
 *  (Update in Beta Testing) Redesigned inventory ecommerce tags to help your business expose your online products, expected release October 2021
-*  Advanced checkout
-*  (Completed and Released, September 2021) Enhanced and redesigned Redshelf interface to coordinate with  recent modification made by Redshelf
-*  VPAT Compliance is in the final testing phase, expected release October 2021

 ## TotaLink (Credit-Cards)
 * Added transaction Integrity checking